aimms/documentation/webui/css-styling.rst

 Example 2: Using the annotation or flag in a stylesheet
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The prefixed annotation or flag should still be properly escaped for use in a selector (see `CSS.escape <https://drafts.csswg.org/cssom/#utility-apis>`_), although in these examples it is not strictly necessary.
+The prefixed annotation or flag should still be properly escaped for use in a selector, although in these examples it is not strictly necessary.
 Example CSS:

 .. code-block:: css